calendar and events San Diego Association of Geologists - home

 John Minch book

-NEW Interactive Fault Map for San Diego
+Interactive Fault Map for San Diego

 As part of the update for the San DiegoTijuana Earthquake Planning Scenario, Working Group No. 1's "Fault Map Subcommittee" completed the first publicly available bi-national active and potentially active fault map (http://sandiego.eeri.org/?page_id=265).
 This interactive GIS map includes the first publicly available active and potentially fault map locations from the City of San Diego.
 The map also integrated the faults south of the border for a bi-national cross border view.
 This map is an on-going project as our knowledge increases about local active and potentially active faults.